jbossdemocentral/rhdm7-install-demo/README.md

 Follow install output instructions and log in to http://localhost:8080/decision-central (u:dmAdmin / p:redhatdm1!)

-Kie Servier access configured (u: kieserver / p:kieserver1!)
+Kie Server access configured (u: kieserver / p:kieserver1!)

 Enjoy installed and configured Red Hat Decision Manager.
 If you need more help, see the [install video](https://youtu.be/7Vpf9i1yJXU).